 Bourke parakeet housing

-It seems the Bourke’s parakeet is seen mostly as an aviary bird, but that doesn’t mean you can’t have yours in a normal parrot cage in your house.
+It seems the Bourke’s parakeet is viewed mostly as an aviary bird, but that doesn’t mean you can’t have yours in a normal parrot cage in your house.
 If you want to do so, make sure to get a nice big flight cage, preferably a long one.
 They do love to fly around during their periods of activity.

 In large aviaries, there are plenty of other bird species that you can house a Bourke’s parakeet with.
 They’re peaceful enough to leave pretty much everyone alone: society finches, grass parakeets, cockatiels, doves and more.